roaked/roaked.github.io/content/docs/2code/1drone/_index5.md

 Ultimately, in this section the work done successfully achieved its goal by effectively isolating and enhancing the gate.
 Employing various solutions contributed to solving the challenge of gate identification for drone competitions.

-## 4 Next Steps
+{{< hint example >}}

-The next step could involve exploring the integration of machine learning techniques to further enhance the gate identification process, potentially leading to real-time detection capabilities.
+As for next steps... it could involve exploring the integration of machine learning techniques to further enhance the gate identification process, potentially leading to real-time detection capabilities.
 Machine learning models, such as convolutional neural networks (CNNs) or other deep learning architectures, could be trained on an expanded dataset to improve gate recognition across diverse conditions.
-This adaptation could pave the way for more robust and efficient gate identification systems, especially in real-time scenarios during drone competitions.
+This adaptation could pave the way for more robust and efficient gate identification systems, especially in real-time scenarios during drone competitions.{{< /hint >}}